mostafaashraf92/VideoPlayer/README.md

 This application uses MVVM design pattern and has the following Layers

-- View
+-View
-- ViewModel(Using liveData to notify views with data)
+-ViewModel(Using liveData to notify views with data) -Model
-- Model
-- Clean Architecture (Domain layer+Data layer+Presentation layer)
+-Clean Architecture (Domain layer+Data layer+Presentation layer)
-- Modularization Concept
+-Modularization Concept
-- Mocking Api through mySandBox
+-Mocking Api through mySandBox

 You can find local unit tests for ViewModel and UseCases under Testing module